Skelly0/Publicia/documentation/Publicia Documentation.md

 ### Debug Tools

--   **`/export_prompt`**: Essential for understanding how prompts are constructed, including contextual enhancements, conversation history, and the final query sent to the LLM.
 -   **`/toggle_debug`**: Shows the specific AI model used for each response and potentially other metadata.
 -   **Logs**: Check `bot_detailed.log` for detailed operational information, errors, and search process steps.
 -   **`/list_files`**: Useful for verifying the contents and names of documents, images, and lorebooks currently indexed by the bot.